 “Any time you are having skin to skin contact, including finger to vaginal or finger to penile or oral sex you can transmit an infection,” explains Dr. Lisa Lowery, an adolescent medicine specialist with the Helen Devos Children’s Hospital in Grand Rapids, Michigan.

-Chlamydia and gonorrhea are both bacterial STDs that are transmitted through vaginal, anal, and oral sex.
+Chlamydia and gonorrhea are both bacterial STIs that are transmitted through vaginal, anal, and oral sex.
 They can be contracted by both males and females.
 Both infections are curable when treated with antibiotics.
 Patients with chlamydia and gonorrhea are often asymptomatic, explains Lowery.
 “When symptoms do occur, it’s burning with urination, vaginal or penile discharge, and/or vaginal irritation.
 Those are the most common early symptoms.”

-3. Other common STDs and their symptoms.
+Other common STIs and their symptoms include:

 Trichomoniasis — Caused by a parasite and spread via genital contact.
 Symptoms include discharge, itching, burning or sore genitals.

-Genital herpes — One of the most common STDs and spread through sexual intercourse, as well anal sex and oral sex.
+Genital herpes — One of the most common STIs and spread through sexual intercourse, as well anal sex and oral sex.
 Symptoms include painful, burning or itching skin in genital area; burning during urination; blister-like sores in genital area.

 Syphilis — Early stage syphilis looks like a sore, followed by a rash.
-Later stages of the diseases are often asymptomatic, until it reappears causing serious health issues, even death.
+Later stages of the infection are often asymptomatic, until it reappears causing serious health issues, even death.
 Transmitted via vaginal, anal and oral sex.

-HPV — Another extremely common STD.
+HPV — Another extremely common STI.
 In fact, it’s estimated up to 50 percent of people who’ve had sex have had HPV.
 Symptoms depend on the type of HPV.
 HPV is often asymptomatic, but some forms cause genital warts, while others can lead to cancers or the cervix, penis, and anus.
 There is now a vaccine to prevent the cancer-causing strains of HPV.

 These include chlamydia, gonorrhea, trichomoniasis, and syphilis.

 In general, it’s important to get tested if you’re sexually active.
 And it’s not just a one-and-you’re-done proposition: “If you have had a new partner, that’s also a time to get retested.
-If you were tested a year ago, but you’ve had new partners, you need to be retested,” says Lowery, adding that testing has gotten much easier for the most common STDs.
+If you were tested a year ago, but you’ve had new partners, you need to be retested,” says Lowery, adding that testing has gotten much easier for the most common STIs.
 “It’s often just a urine sample.”

-8. STDs are preventable.
+7. STIs are preventable.

 Use a condom.
 The best defense for anal or vaginal intercourse is a condom.
 For oral sex, you can use a condom, a dental dam, or even saran wrap (yes, it’s true).
-Remind your teenager that other forms of birth control — the pill, the implant, an IUD — do not provide protection from STDs.
+Remind your teenager that other forms of birth control — the pill, the implant, an IUD — do not provide protection from STIs.

 Communicate with partners.
-Lowery also notes that teenagers also need to learn to talk with prospective sexual partners about STDs.
+Lowery also notes that teenagers also need to learn to talk with prospective sexual partners about STIs.
 “We should educate them about having those conversations before sexual activity,” she notes.
-“Have you ever had an STD?
+“Have you ever had an STI?
 Why don’t we get tested together?”
 Also, if you see lumps or bumps that you are not sure about on a prospective sexual partner, that could be a red flag, Lowry adds.